erwan1812/erwan1812/README.md

 ## 📌 School or former projects

 I've made some other projects:
-- 💥 [Forum management](https://github.com/erwan1812/ece-webapp-Bonnefond-Freisz): creation of a forum management website using a supabase database in the backend and next js and react in the frontend
+- 💥 [Forum management](https://github.com/erwan1812/ece-webapp-Bonnefond-Freisz): Creation of a forum management website using a supabase database in the backend and next js and react in the frontend
 - [Devops Project](https://github.com/erwan1812/ece-devops_project-Bonnefond-Freisz): This is a nodejs application that stores data on a Redis database.
 It's an application implementing an api with CRUD user functionality.
 And a database via Redis.